This is a basic overview of our farm operations and job requirements.

 October comes and the days get shorter and we have less daylight to work.
 The number of hours worked is less but it feels the same to tired bodies.
 It is also a struggle to harvest everything with the reduced number of daylight hours.
 We continue to harvest 5 days a week.
-We try to bring as much as we can to each Saturday market so we can sell all the food we have left in the field before the end of the season.
+We harvest thousands of pounds of root crops to put into storage and sell to restaurants over the winter.

 The end of our CSA means that we have a little more time for cleanup and other fieldwork like planting our overwintered garlic and shallots.
-Some employees will end work at the farm in mid to late October.
+Some employees will end work at the farm at the end of October.

-November: The last Saturday farmers’ market is in mid-November.
-We have work for some employees up until the week of Thanksgiving.
+November: We have work for some employees up until the week of Thanksgiving.
 We still do some harvesting for restaurants throughout the month.
 We also have to pull plastic mulch and drip tape out of the field, and put away the rest of the irrigation and tools and implements.

 During our entire season there is always something to do, and usually too much to do.
 We have never gotten everything done.
 Every day is an important day.
 If that day’s work is not done it becomes hard to catch up.
 Crops get lost to the weeds if we are not careful.
 Our success and ability to farm from year to year rests on having hard workers.
 I (Wyatt) work about 80 hours a week.
 Most the farm workers work 40-50 hours and managers work 60-70 hours throughout much of the season.

-Our CSA pickups are similar to market but not quite as complicated, and are managed by our CSA coordinator.
+CSA pickups are managed by our CSA coordinator.
 We get to our CSA pickups at 3 pm to unload the truck and set up.
 CSA members pick up from 4 to 7 pm.
 At the end of CSA the truck needs to be reloaded and everything packed away.
 CSA is usually finished by 7 or 7:15pm.